Alice Seeley Harris: Campaigner

 Alice was stationed with her husband John from 1898 to 1901 at the Mission Station at Ikau, near the Lulonga River, which is a tributary of the River Congo in the Balolo Tribal region.
 Later, from 1901 to 1905, they were stationed at the Mission Station at Baringa, a village in Tshuapa District, Befale Territory, in what is now the Democratic Republic of the Congo.
 It stands on the banks of the Maringa River, approximately 100 km upriver from Basankusu.

-During her time in the Congo, Alice taught literacy and Bible stories to the local children, but her most important contribution was to photograph the injuries that were sustained by the Congolese natives at the hands of the agents and soldiers of King Leopold II of Belgium.
+During her time in the Congo, Alice taught literacy and Bible stories to the local children, but her most important contribution was to photograph the injuries that were sustained by the Congolese locals at the hands of the agents and soldiers of King Leopold II of Belgium.
 Leopold was partly exploiting the local population so fiercely to profit from increased rubber demand after the invention of the pneumatic or inflatable tyre by John Boyd Dunlop in Belfast in 1887.
 Methods of coercion included whipping, hostage-taking, rape, murder and burning of villages.